MAAP-Project/maap-eclipseche-ops/setup-commands-v7-microk8s.md

 # If needed by IT security, do the following

 # Ensure http requests are signed in spec/template/spec/containers/args
-microk8s.kubectl  edit daemonset nginx-ingress-microk8s-controller -n ingress
+kubectl  edit daemonset nginx-ingress-microk8s-controller -n ingress
 #  - --default-ssl-certificate=default/default-tls-secret

 # Add the following annotation to ensure that *all* http requests are forwarded to https
-microk8s.kubectl  edit ingress
+kubectl  edit ingress
+# In metadata/annotations, add:
 # nginx.ingress.kubernetes.io/force-ssl-redirect: "true"

 # DONE!